Support

 Walks through installing the app, running your first scan, and applying your first fix.

-The "Issues found" number doesn't match the numbers next to each issue.
+The open-issues count doesn't match the numbers next to each issue.
 Why?

 Origova counts two different things.
-"Issues found" counts findings — one detected problem, which can cover several product variants at once.
+The headline number — "17 open issues" — counts findings: one detected problem, which can cover several product variants at once.
 The number next to each issue type counts affected items (individual variants).
-Product-level issues like missing material or a vague title are evaluated once per product, since fixing them once fixes every variant of that product in a single click.
+Product-level issues like missing material or a missing description are evaluated once per product, since fixing them once fixes every variant of that product in a single click.
 Variant-level issues like HS code, country of origin, and weight are counted per variant, since Shopify stores those values separately for each one.
-A store can correctly show "17 issues found" while the issue list adds up to 31 affected items — both numbers are right, they're just counting different things.
+So a store can correctly show "17 open issues" while the issue list adds up to 31 affected items — both numbers are right, they're just counting different things.

 How is the catalog readiness percentage calculated?